gdsbook/book/notebooks/11_regression.md

 from SH in that is it not related to inherent characteristics of the geography but relates to the characteristics of the observations in our dataset and, specially, to their spatial arrangement.
-We call this phenomenon by which the values of observations are related to each other through distance *spatial dependence* ([Anselin, 1988](https://books.google.co.uk/books/about/Spatial_Econometrics_Methods_and_Models.html?id=3dPIXClv4YYC&redir_esc=y])).
+We call this phenomenon by which the values of observations are related to each other through distance *spatial dependence* {cite}`Anselin_1988`.

-There are several ways to introduce spatial dependence in an econometric framework, with varying degrees of econometric sophistication (see [Anselin, 2002](http://onlinelibrary.wiley.com/doi/10.1111/j.1574-0862.2002.tb00120.x/abstract) for a good overview).
+There are several ways to introduce spatial dependence in an econometric framework, with varying degrees of econometric sophistication (see {cite}`Anselin_2002` for a good overview).
 Common to all of them however is the way space is formally encapsulated: through *spatial weights matrices ($W$)*.

 #### Exogenous effects